 - Copper - cerebrospinal levels are higher in Parkinson's Disease.
 Also found to be higher in autoimmune/chronic inflammatory/undetected allergic reactions when copper levels are high, in the presence of, anti-oxidant deficiency resultant increased free-radical damage to nerve cell DNA occurs.

-- Endotoxins - toxins released by dead bacteria—occurs due to overgrowth of small intestinal bacteria/fungi.
+- Endotoxins - toxins released by dead bacteria that occurs due to overgrowth of small intestinal bacteria/fungi.
 Aspirin may cause allergic inflammation of intestinal wall, allowing partly digested foods and bacterial endotoxins to be absorbed.
 When these substances reach the brain they act as neurotoxins.
 In a "sensitive" brain, they may produce psychotic symptoms.
 Another common cause is a root canal.
 This may cause a multitude of problems especially if has an associated heavy metal cap inserted as well.

 These are attributed to loss of brain cells in the Basal Ganglia which produce dopamine.
 There appears to be decreased availability of other neurotransmitters such as Serotonin and Norepinephrine.
 The symptoms also tend to worsen when patient is tired, excited or frustrated.